On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

 First, consider the hyperplane arrangement associated to $\Gamma$, i.e., the set of hyperplanes of the reflections in $\Gamma$.
 This hyperplane arrangement is locally finite and therefore decomposes $\mathbb H^n$ into (hyperbolic) convex polyhedra (each of these is a {\em Dirichlet domain}, see \cite{Vi93} or \cite[\S6.6]{Ra06}).
-Pick one of these to be the {\em fundamental chamber}\footnote{Also called {\em fundamental convex polyhedron in the literature, see \cite{Ra06,Vi93}}} $P$, which is a convex polyhedron.
+Pick one of these to be the {\em fundamental chamber}\footnote{Also called {\em fundamental convex polyhedron} in the literature, see \cite{Ra06,Vi93}} $P$, which is a convex polyhedron.
 Then this fundamental chamber is a {\em fundamental domain} for the action of $\Gamma$ on $\mathbb H^n$ and the angles between the facets that intersect\footnote{See Remark~\ref{prop:fundamentallink}.} are {\em submultiples of $\pi$}, see \cite[Chapter 5, \S1.1 and Proposition 1.4]{Vi93} or \cite[Theorem 2.1]{Do08}.
-Then, by \cite[Theorem 2]{Vi71}, we know that the exterior unitary (for $B$) normal vector in $V$ associated to the facets of $P$ form a simple system $\Delta$ and its orbit $\Phi$ is a root system.
-Finally, by denoting $S$ the set of reflections across the facets of $P$, one deduces that $(\Gamma, S)$ is a Coxeter system associated to the based root system $(\Phi,\Delta)$ (see also \cite[Theorem 1.2.2]{Kr09}). \end{remark}
+Then, by \cite[Theorem 2]{Vi71}, we know that the exterior unitary (for $B$) normal vectors in $V$ associated to the facets of $P$ form a simple system $\Delta$ and the union $\Phi$ of their orbits is a root system.
+Finally, by denoting $S$ the set of reflections through the facets of $P$, one deduces that $(\Gamma, S)$ is a Coxeter system associated to the based root system $(\Phi,\Delta)$ (see also \cite[Theorem 1.2.2]{Kr09}). \end{remark}